 There are reasons for that right?Read More Thoughts on Conflict Transformation: Moving Closer (Part 5)

 Here is the thing: if I want to be less trigger-happy (triggery? triggered?)
 I need to deal with my shit.
 Me.
-No one else.Read More 26: Triggers
+No one else.Read More 26: Thoughts on Triggers

 Long before I have a conflict with others I have conflict within myself.
 Who wins?
 Who loses?